 Or serve it as a dip with gluten free crackers at your next party or for the kids after school or for the family while you cook dinner.
 Yum!

 Save time when making this easy tomato bruschetta appetizer by buying already chopped Kalamata olives sold by the jar.
 Or find Kalamata olives at the olive bar in your grocery store.

 To seed the tomatoes for the bruschetta topping, cut them in half from side to side.
 Then gently squeeze the tomato so seeds easily pop out.

 - 1 loaf French bread

 - 1 1/2 cups finely chopped tomatoes (about 1 1/2 pounds, seeded)

 - 5-6 fresh basil leaves, chopped or 1 teaspoon dried basil leaves

-- In bowl, combine all remaining ingredients.
+- In a bowl, combine all remaining ingredients.
 When ready to serve, top toasted bread.